UMIACS/qav/README.md

 ability to validate input.
 Answers can be validated based on the information provided in previous questions.

 It provides question sets to group related questions.
-QuestionSets can also have subordinate QuestionSets that are called depth-first.
+Questions can also have subordinate Questions underneath them.

 ```
 >>> from qav.questions import Question